English Language Arts (ELA)-Eighth Grade

 The language arts program is designed to provide an in-depth, meaning-centered, literature-based program for the students.
 Through the study of literature the student will develop his reading, writing, speaking, listening, and thinking skills while re-enforcing sound values.

-1. The basic textbook is Holt Literature.
-This anthology introduces students to the various literary genres (short stories, non-fiction, poetry, plays, mythology, and the novel).
+- We will not have a basic text book this year.
+Instead we will use the online program StudySyc.
+This online anthology introduces students to the various literary genres (short stories, non-fiction, poetry, plays, mythology, and the novel).

 will write stories, plays, and various forms of poetry.

 - Journal writings will be done on a daily basis and emphasize logic, problems